|

 This

-is a popular walk, much enjoyed and provides an excellent route
+is a popular walk, much enjoyed an provides an excellent route

 through pleasant sheltered woodland and very attractive valleys